cosmo222/zabbix-bacula/README.md

-zabbix-bacula
+zabbix-bareos
 ===
+This is fork from khony/zabbix-bacula and edited to run on bareos

-Bacula backups monitoring for Zabbix
+Bareos backups monitoring for Zabbix

 resources/items/triggers
 ===